 Finally, the size of a firm is often used as an indicator for the degree of asymmetric information problems in lending relationships.
 Agency costs are usually assumed to be smaller for large firms because of the economies of scale in collecting and processing information about their situation.
 As a result, large firms can more easily finance themselves directly on financial markets and are less dependent on banks.
 Greater diversification of large firms can also be reflected in a smaller external finance premium.
 We thus expect that industries with a higher average firm size are likely to do relatively better in downturns and be less exposed to the financial accelerator.
 In the benchmark model, we use two size indicators.
 The first indicator gives the share of firms with a turnover of less than 7 million ECU in total industry value added (SIVAS).
-The second indicator focuses more on the importance of large firms and is given by the share of firms with a turnover in excess of 40 million ECU in total industry valueadded (SIVAL).
+The second indicator focuses more on the importance of large firms and is given by the share of firms with a turnover in excess of 40 million ECU in total value-added (SIVAL).
 Of course, both indicators are highly correlated.
-Table 2 shows that on average the share of small firms in total value added is about 12%, while that of large firms is 67%.
+Table 2 shows that on average the share of small firms in total value added is about 12 percent, while that of large firms is 67 percent.
 On average, the share of small firms appears to be relatively larger in Belgium and the Netherlands than in the other countries.
 It is quite low in Germany.
 Regarding the industry composition, the food sector has the largest share of small firms and the lowest share of large firms, while the opposite is the case for the basic metal, electrical machinery and transport equipment industries.

 Finally, Table 3 gives the correlation matrix of the various industry characteristics discussed above.
 A number of features are worth mentioning.
-First, there is a positive correlation between investment intensity and the share of large firms in
+First, there is a positive correlation between investment intensity and the share of large firms in the industry.
+Capital intensive industries also feature a smaller share of short-term debt in total debt.
+Second, there does not appear a strong correlation between the size measures and any of the balance sheet indicators.
+Finally, as expected, the maturity structure of debt and the working capital ratio are highly correlated.
+Also the leverage ratio and the coverage ratio are highly correlated.

-14 This dataset is also used by Vermeulen (2002).
+18 This dataset is also used by Vermeulen (2000).